PostHog/posthog.com/contents/blog/feature-flags-as-a-service.md

 ## Why use a feature flags as a service provider?

 The benefit of using a feature flag service is similar to the benefit of using other external services.
-You get the benefits of feature flags while (theoretically) minimizing their costs.
-This enables you to focus on building the core functionality that creates value in your business.
+You get the functionality of feature flags while (theoretically) minimizing their costs.
+This enables you to focus on building a differentiated product.

 With feature flags as a service, you gain more confidence in: